Skip to content

 Why Regulatory Clarity Matters

-Delays in U.S. laws have affected different groups in different ways.
-Infrastructure providers and decentralized networks have not been affected as much, but exchanges, DeFi platforms, and token issuers face more uncertainty.
-Ongoing confusion could slow adoption and push innovation overseas.
+Delays in U.S. legislation have impacted some groups more than others.
+Infrastructure providers and decentralized networks have faced less impact but exchanges, DeFi platforms and token issuers have more questions.
+Lingering uncertainty could hamper adoption and drive innovation abroad.

 Looking Forward